harry-tallbelt/synaptic-test/README.md

   will load and use it; if it doesn't exist, the program will train a new one and save it.
 - Some other networks can be found in `networks/`.
+- `brain-mnist-recogniser.js` is a mnist digit recognising NN, built via brain.js library. brain.js learned faster and with less memory and CPU consumption, than synaptic.js, so it could be trained on larger datasets.
+In particular, a training set of 3000 samples gave ~95% accuracy for the trained network.